agentsofthesystem/AgentSmith/README.md

 ## Software Testing

-TBD - Eventually pytest/tox and github actions will be written to handle this.
+TODO - TBD - Eventually pytest/tox and github actions will be written to handle this.